MicroEJ/docs/PlatformDeveloperGuide/ssl.rst

-The `SSL API module <https://repository.microej.com/modules/ej/api/ssl/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project, in order to allow access to the SSL library.
+The `SSL API module <https://repository.microej.com/modules/ej/api/ssl/>`_ must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Application project to use the SSL library.

 ::